filip-jezek/filip-jezek.github.io/submission-guidelines.md

 1. Navigate to [newsletter repository]({{site.current-contribution-url}}).
 2. Click Create new file, e.g. *my-new-post.md*
 3. Insert your post.
 You can reuse the example below or inspire yourself from other posts in the folder.
 4. Commit changes.
-Note, that no changes has been made to the [newsletter repository]({{site.current-contribution-url}}).
+   * Note, that no changes has been made to the [newsletter repository]({{site.current-contribution-url}}).
 Instead, GitHub created your own copy (*a fork*) of the repository with your changes.
    * If you already have this repository forked, you may create a new branch from the original repository.
-   * If you want to modify your contribution or add a local image, you have to navigate to this branch of your fork.
-5. Navigate to the branch of your fork (e.g. patch-1) and click on Create Pull-request.
+   * If you want to modify your contribution or add a local image, you have to navigate to this branch of your fork (e.g. patch-1) and click on Create Pull-request.
+5. Create pull-request
 6. Submit the pull request.
   {% else %}